+This is a general theatre degree with emphasis areas of performance and design.
+This course of study is for those wishing to pursue professional or graduate work in theatre.
+Faculty members will guide you in production work.
+Students will have the opportunity to design mainstage productions and direct full-length shows.
 Students perform in productions as early as their first semester.
 You may audition for and earn scholarships to study or participate in mainstage theatre.
-We produce four mainstage productions including one musical and multiple student-directed one act plays each year.
-Students may design, manage, or dramaturg mainstage productions.
-Each year students work with a professional actor in the annual Guest Artist Production and take master classes taught by professionals.
-We have work-study in scene, costume, lighting, sound and internships at summer theatres are available.
+Four mainstage productions, including multiple student-directed one act plays and one musical, are produced each year.
+Students work annually with a professional actor in the Guest Artist Production and take master classes taught by professionals.

 Student Run Clubs: Theta Alpha Phi – Theatre Honors Fraternity

 Professional Experiences: Students may choose to do an internship.
 Also, many students work in summer theatres as actors, crew or designers.